Second-Coming/second-coming/second.md

 [Adam-ondi-Ahman](http://www.ldschurchtemples.com/adamondiahman/).
 <http://www.ldschurchtemples.com/independence/>

-1831 September 11, Did Joseph Smith prophecy his own down fall? <span id="29" class="anchor"></span> *“v.34 Behold, the Lord requireth the heart and a willing mind; and **the willing and** **obedient shall eat the good of the land of Zion in these last days**. v.35 And the rebellious shall be cut off out of the land of Zion, and shall be sent away, and shall not inherit the land.  v.38 For it shall come to pass that the inhabitants of Zion shall judge all things pertaining to Zion. v.39 **And liars and hypocrites shall be proved by THEM, and they who are not Apostles and Prophets shall be known.”*** [(D&C 64:29-39)](https://www.lds.org/scriptures/dc-testament/dc/64.29-39?lang=eng)
+1831 September 11, <span id="29" class="anchor"></span>*“v.34 Behold,
+the Lord requireth the heart and a willing mind; and **the willing and** **obedient shall eat the good of the land of Zion in these last days**. v.35 And the rebellious shall be cut off out of the land of Zion, and shall be sent away, and shall not inherit the land.  v.38 For it shall come to pass that the inhabitants of Zion shall judge all things pertaining to Zion.  v.39 **And liars and hypocrites shall be proved by Them, and they who are not Apostles and Prophets shall be known.”***

-1831 November 1, Revelation received from the Lord to Joseph Smith:
+[(D&C
+64:29-39)](https://www.lds.org/scriptures/dc-testament/dc/64.29-39?lang=eng)

-*“v.12 **Prepare ye, prepare ye for that which is to come, for the Lord is nigh**.”* [(D&C 1:9-16)](https://www.lds.org/scriptures/dc-testament/dc/1.9-16?lang=eng)
+1831 November 1, *“v.12 **Prepare ye, prepare ye for that which is to come, for the Lord is nigh**.”* [(D&C 1:9-16)](https://www.lds.org/scriptures/dc-testament/dc/1.9-16?lang=eng)

 1831 November 1, *“v.37 Search these commandments, for they are true and